Hit enter to search or ESC to close

 It is important to note that this condition may set in at any age but it is most common among those above the age of 40.
 The signs and symptoms may take time to develop.
 Another major drawback of living with this condition is that it is associated with several comorbidities that include nerve damage, heart disease, kidney damage, and stroke among others.

 Since there is no cure for this condition there are only ways in which the condition can be managed using the combination of medication and lifestyle modification.
 Since this form of diabetes progresses it is important to manage it to prevent further complications.
 For this reason, early screening is always beneficial to keep blood sugar level in check.
+Blood sugar testing is a vital component of any successful diabetes management plan.
+Best blood glucose meter can help determine if you have your blood sugar under control, while also helping identify patterns that can lead to a spike or crash.
+The best blood sugar monitor is a successful key to diabetes management.

 An important question that is often asked is the role that genetics play in developing type 2 diabetes.
 Yes, a genetic predisposition may put one at risk of developing this condition and environmental triggers can cause this as well.
 However, there is a strong link between this form of diabetes and genes particularly if obesity runs in the family.